Tongues of Fire (2017) 16mm, HD, 5'Short, Avant-GardeDirected and edited by

 1961, Northern Spain.
 After eating stolen apples from a tree, four peasant girls hear thunder and an angel of light appears before them.
 In the following days, as crowds of devotees gather in the village, the young visionaries synchronically fall on ecstasy before the Virgin, who delivers the prophecy of a terrible punishment for sinners.

 From the fall of man to our day, the work of redemption has mainly been carried on by extraordinary communications of the Spirit of God.
-Adding a layer of reality meant to remain hidden, the 16mm footage of the Garabandal apparitions recorded under the light of a lantern, acquire new significance.
+The 16mm documentary footage of the Garabandal apparitions recorded under the light of a lantern in the 1960s, acquires new significance upon adding a layer of reality meant to remain hidden.
 By superposition, the supernatural manifests in a visible, audible, touchable demonstration of its presence and power.
-Enraptured by the sacred vocal music of a medieval manuscript, the reforming miracle and the secret apocalyptic visions, can be experienced intimately.
-Significant on its ability to conduct a nearly-ascetic voyage of the spirit, blurring the lines between the inner and the outer worlds, between the visible and invisible realities.
-Like an ouroboros, the narrative of the film circulates from beginning to end, from the fall of Lucifer from the heavens with the third of the stars to the pouring of the bowls of wrath, representing the infinite cycle of nature's endless creation and destruction, life and death.
+Enraptured by the sacred vocal music of a medieval manuscript, the abstract visual narrative unravels into the apocalyptic visions of a sealed prophecy, nearly forcing the spectator to experience them intimately.
+Significant on its ability to conduct an ascetic voyage of the spirit, the film blurs the lines between the inner and the outer worlds, between the visible and invisible realities; as it questions the strange nature of a miraculous phenomenon.
+Like an ouroboros, the film circulates from beginning to end – from the fall of Lucifer from the heavens with the third of the stars to the pouring of the bowls of wrath, representing the infinite cycle of nature's endless creation and destruction, life and death.

 Oscuro y Lucientes